Team Managers should review ALL of the following documents in preparation for the tournament:

 - Head off campus for late lunch, early dinner, or some shopping

-The Awards Ceremony will take place at approximately 5pm (location TBD).
+The Awards Ceremony will take place at approximately 4:40pm in the Anne M. Dorner Middle School Cafeteria.
 Please note that there is some uncertainty in the starting time of the ceremony, as we cannot begin until all of the teams' scores have been tabulated.

 Additionally, any team whose total score is within 10 points of an advancing team and has won (1st place) in any competition portion (Central Challenge, Team Choice Elements or Instant Challenge) will be given the opportunity to be evaluated by a second set of Appraisers, and therefore advanced.